 On September 24, 2020, the Company and the Manager executed another amendment (the "Second Management Agreement Amendment") to the management agreement, pursuant to which the Manager agreed to receive a portion of the deferred base management fee owed in shares of common stock.
-Pursuant to the Second Management Agreement Amendment, the Manager agreed to purchase (i) 405,123 shares of common stock in full satisfaction of the deferred base management fee of \$3.8 million payable by the Company in respect to the first and second quarters of 2020 and (ii) 51,500 shares of common stock in satisfaction of \$0.5 million of the base management fee payable by the Company in respect to the Manager were valued at \$9.45 per share based on the midpoint of the estimated range of the Company's book value per share as of August 31, 2020.
+Pursuant to the Second Management Agreement Amendment, the Manager agreed to purchase (i) 405,123 shares of common stock in full satisfaction of the deferred base management fee of \$3.8 million payable by the Company in respect to the first and second quarters of 2020 and (ii) 51,500 shares of common stock in satisfaction of \$0.5 million of the base management fee payable by the Company in respect to the third quarter of 2020.
+The shares of common stock issued to the Manager were valued at \$9.45 per share based on the midpoint of the estimated range of the Company's book value per share as of August 31, 2020.
 The remaining third quarter 2020 management fee was paid in the normal course of business.